-While a fully packed restaurant is probably your greatest desire, a fly infestation can drive your customers away and even make you go out of business.
-Because they may seem harmless, but flies actually carry hundreds of diseases that can affect both your employees and customers.
-So read on as we tell you about the health and business impacts of having flies in your restaurant, as well as easy tips on how to keep them away.
+They may seem harmless, but flies actually carry hundreds of diseases that can affect both your employees and customers.
+So, read on to learn about the health and business impacts of having flies in your restaurant.
+We’ll also share tips on how to keep them away.

 Sanitation in the food industry is crucial.
-It’s the sign that your restaurant is not only safe for customers to eat in but for your staff to work at.
-Yet flies can quickly ruin that.
+It’s a sign that your restaurant is safe for customers to eat in and for your staff to work in.
+But a few pesky flies can quickly ruin that.

 According to the World Health Organization, flies can transmit over 65 different diseases.
-And all these diseases can have a direct impact on your customer and staff’s health.
+All these diseases can have a direct impact on the health of your customers and staff.